 Skip to content

-Give your agent the ability to fetch live weather data.
-This is the core pattern for connecting agents to any external API, database, or service.
+Give your agent a single focused capability.
+This is the baseline pattern for connecting the framework to any external API, database, or internal service.

-• How to create a tool with tool()
+• How to define a tool with tool()

-• How to define input parameters with Zod
+• How to describe tool inputs with Zod

-• How to attach tools to an agent
+• How to attach the tool directly to an agent

-• How the agent decides when to call a tool
+• How the agent decides when to call the tool

 ts